sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 haven't built it yet, which means you don't have experience building it.
 Chances are low that you can accurately predict how its development will go.

-So what you do is you acknowledge that you don't know, and lean into that.
+So what you do is you acknowledge that you don't know and lean into that.
 You _don't_ plan the development of the product from start to finish in every detail.
 You _don't_ nail down and define the hundreds of steps it will take to go from zero to fully-built, shipped, and launched product.
 Instead, working